Paul Marshall (investor): Education

 Marshall was the founder, and chairs the board of trustees of the independent research institute the Education Policy Institute (EPI).
-For over a decade he was also chairman of the EPI's previous incarnation, think tank CentreForum.
+For more than a decade he also chaired EPI's predecessor think tank, CentreForum.

-He is a founder trustee of ARK and chairman of ARK Schools, which is one of Britain’s leading providers of academies and has also played a pioneering role in developing new programmes for inner city education.
+He is a founding trustee of children's charity ARK, and former chairman of Ark Schools, which is one of Britain's leading providers of academies and has also played a role in developing new programmes for inner city education.
 Other initiatives spun out of ARK include Future Leaders, Teaching Leaders, Maths Mastery, English Mastery, Science Mastery, Frontline and Now Teach.
 He is also a founding trustee of the charity Every Child a Chance.